 Journal Entry, July 2020

 We have been at the beach in Hilton Head.
 Of course, our Airbnb was right across from a historical site for the first free, black community after the Civil War.
 We decided to go walked around it today, but I was still so weak from my battle with Co-vid that I could barely move.
-It feels like a ton of bricks are in the backpack on my back.
+It seemed like a ton of bricks are in the backpack on my back.

 The weirdest thing happened though.
 My family had gone ahead of me on a trail, so I sat down to take a breath, and I sensed the Lord tell me to pray for that land to be cleansed as well.
 So, as I shuffled my feet down a sandy path back towards our car, I forgave and blessed the people and the land.
 As I did, it was as if the backpack I had been carrying fell off, and I could feel my energy returning.
 It began at the bottom of my legs and went all the way up through my body.
 By the time I reached the vehicle, I was completely restored.